 Major Label Madness...

 1989's The Years of Decay was the peak of Overkill's major-label period.
-With heavy metal at its mainstream height, the band's video for "Elimination" got major support from MTV's "Headbanger's Ball," and relentless touring paid off with sold out shows across the U.S. and abroad.
-As the 90s dawned, musical tastes changed, the entire music industry turned on a dime and Overkill's lean years began.
-Gustafson bailed after the Decay tour and Overkill became a five piece, replacing him with two guitarists - Rob Cannavino and Merritt Gant.
-Still a major label band, this lineup released the fine Horrorscope in 1991, the odd I Hear Black (which marked the debut of drummer Tim Mallare) in '93, and W.F.O. for Atlantic in 1994, but grunge was king at the time and Atlantic had placed Overkill on the back burner.
+With heavy metal at its mainstream height, the band's video for "Elimination" got major play on MTV's "Headbanger's Ball," and relentless touring paid off with sold out shows across the U.S. and abroad.
+However, musical tastes changed as the 90s dawned, the industry turned on a dime and Overkill's lean years began.
+Gustafson exited after the Decay tour and Overkill became a five piece, replacing him with two guitarists - Rob Cannavino and Merritt Gant.
+Still a major label act, this lineup released the fine Horrorscope in 1991, the odd I Hear Black (which marked the debut of drummer Tim Mallare) in '93, and W.F.O. for Atlantic in 1994, but grunge was king at the time and Atlantic had placed Overkill on the back burner.
 When the label finally cut them loose in 1995, it was probably a relief!

 "Hello From the Gutter" (1988)